se2p/LitterBox/README.md

 ### Code2Vec output

-To be able to use code2vec with the programming language Scratch, Litterbox can produce a file as input for code2vecs neural network.
+To be able to use code2vec with the programming language Scratch, Litterbox can produce a file as input for code2vecs machine learning.
 According to the description on https://github.com/tech-srl/code2vec#extending-to-other-languages, Litterbox produces a file with exactly this rules.
 It's like a Scratch extractor.
 Litterbox needs a path to a single file or a folder with multiple projects and produces the output to the declared output folder.

 ```
-java -jar target/Litterbox-1.7-SNAPSHOT.jar -c2v -output <path/to/folder/or/file/for/the/output> -path <path/to/json/project/or/folder/with/projects>
+java -jar target/Litterbox-1.7-SNAPSHOT.jar -c2v -output <path/to/folder/for/the/output> -path <path/to/json/project/or/folder/with/projects>
 ```

 There are some differences between Scratch and "normal" programming languages like java, but the most important is,